CurlyWurly-1/12F675-Development-board/README.md

 If you want to program the board as per these examples, you will also need a "Pickit" device like the one you see below - make sure you buy one at the same time as you buy the Development board.
 N.B.
 The clones also seem to work.
 This device connects to your PC via a USB connector and to the board via the 6 pin jtag connector

 <img src="images/pickit3.jpg" alt="Pickit 3"/>

+# Other variants opf this pic with the same pinout (6 GPIO pins)
+- 12F675  - internal clock of  4 MHz
+- 12F683  - Internal clock of 16 MHz
+- 12F1840 - 4K words and internal clock of 32 MHz

 # List of programs in folder CODE